manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 14. In the **Phone** window that appears, under **What phone number would you like to use?** field, select your country or region, and then in the field next to it, enter your phone number (in the format **nnn-nnn-nnnn**).
 Verify the **Text me a code** option is selected and then select **Next**.

-15. Retrieve the verification code from the text sent to your phone.
+15. Retrieve the verification code from the text message that is sent to your phone.

 16. In the **Phone** window, enter the 6 digit verficiation code in the **Enter code** field and then select **Next**.